HomeLatest NewsGovTechBudget 2026 must focus on cloud, AI deployment, says Vivek Ganesh of OutSystems

 Advertisement

-He added that secure and well-governed adoption of AI could help translate public and private investment into broader productivity gains, while strengthening India’s competitiveness as a digital economy.
+He added that secure and well-governed adoption of AI could help translate public and private investment into broader productivity gains, while strengthening India’s competitiveness as a global digital economy.

 Get the day's headlines from Tech Observer straight in your inbox